 MBA Programs in Montana

 The University of Montana offers an AACSB-Accredited MBA program.
 In this section we look at in detail.

 1. University of Montana

 The University of Montana is nestled in the heart of the state and offers an AACSB-Accredited MBA program.
 The program has been taught since 1982, and its mission is to “serve our region by developing leaders to effectively manage organizations in a global business environment.”
 The program is flexible, customizable, and offers advanced certificates and a number of joint degree options.

 The program is 32 credits in length and can be completed in one year (although students can take up to 5 years).
 19 core credits and 13 elective credits make up the program.
 Classes can be taken on campus in Missoula during the day or evening, or via live/pre-recorded video conferences streamed in Billings, Bozeman, Butte, Helena, Great Falls, and Kalispell.
 For students without a business undergraduate degree, foundational business courses are required before starting the program.
 These include business law, statistics, microeconomics, and others.

 To apply, students must submit an accredited undergraduate degree and an official GMAT exam score of at least 500.
 For students with more than 5 years of leadership/managerial experience, or students pursuing a joint degree, the GMAT can be waived.
 The program begins in the fall and spring.
 Deadlines vary throughout the year.

 Standard Courses (19 Credits) – Administrative Controls, Business Ethics, Competitive Strategy, Financial Management, International Business, Integrated Project, Marketing Management, Management of Information Systems, Organizational Behavior, Strategic Management, and Quantitative Analysis.

 Program Concentrations and Specialization Options

-The programs offers advanced certificates in Entrepreneurship and Entertainment Management.
+The programs offer advanced certificates in Entrepreneurship and Entertainment Management.

 Montana MBA Salary and Job Outlook

 In 2014 The Bureau of Economic Analysis valued the current-dollar GDP of Montana at $44.1 Billion, with growth of over a billion dollars per year from 2004 onward.